radrow/ddtrace/EVALUATION.md

 assessment is completed.

-## Reproducing the results in the paper
+## Reproducing the results in the paper: step-by-step instructions

 ### Reproducing the plots in *Figures 15 and 16*